 Please refer to the grading rubric I have posted.
-I will be using it to grade your postings, and there are
+I will be using it to grade your postings, and there are certain criteria you must fulfill.

 REGARDLESS OF WHAT THE ASSIGNMENT IS...
 YOU ARE EXPECTED TO WRITE IN FORMAL GRAMMAR.
 I WILL NOT ACCEPT ANY TEXT MESSAGING ABBREVIATIONS!!
 THIS IS A CLASS..NOT A PHONE....